A marvellous makeover turns an awkwardly designed house into a spacious and light-filled home.

 The couple wanted the interior to reference the water, a decision based on their nearby landscape.
 They are opting for a contemporary ‘American coastal’ feel throughout.
 “We didn’t want ultra modern or to turn back the clock.
 But we love weatherboards, the wood floors and rounded mouldings.”
 The old wooden windows will be changed out for aluminium to match the new sliders that will access the deck.

 Essentially though, the owners’ main goal was to be able to refurbish in compliance with the building code but without having to go through costly resource consents.
 As the house is situated in the middle of a large section there were no issues around height to boundary restrictions.

-After the plans had been green-lighted by council, Guy’s team quickly identified five areas that were either concealed from or overlooked by inspectors and engineers.
+After the plans had been green-lighted by council, the Refresh team quickly identified five areas that were either concealed from or overlooked by inspectors and engineers.
 “Things like roof supports – a couple of four-by-twos supporting a massive concrete tile roof will not meet the code today,” says builder Peter ‘PK’ Kvasnicka.